An Ultimate Guide to Control Charts in Six Sigma

 We can create a control chart while using the Minitab, we need to enter the data in Minitab and use the control chart as per data types.

 If we do not have a Minitab, we can make it in Excel.
 In Excel, we need to enter all the data points and take out the average of data points, then find out the standard deviation with standard deviation formula.
-We go on till we reach 3rd standard deviation and then use the graph.
+If we don’t know the use of Excel then use the online standard deviation calculator that provides the solution of standard deviation without using any formula.
+Simply enter the data points into the calculator, and it will compute the accurate standard deviation results.
+Continue this process to find up to the 3rd standard deviation, and then use these values to create a control chart.

 The above example is for a simple I-MR chart, which we can make and use it for continuous data types.